A Multiplex Rupture Sequence under Complex Fault Network due to Preceding Earthquake Swarms during the 2024 Mw 7.5 Noto Peninsula, Japan, Earthquake

 Abstract

-A devastating earthquake with moment magnitude 7.5 occurred in the Noto Peninsula, central Japan.
-We estimate the rupture evolution of this earthquake from teleseismic P-wave data using the potency-density tensor inversion method, which can give spatiotemporal slip distribution including the information on fault orientations.
-The result shows a long and quiet initial rupture phase, which overlaps the regions of the preceding earthquake swarms and the associated aseismic deformation.
-The following three major rupture episodes evolve on segmented, differently oriented faults, which are bounded by the initial rupture region.
-The irregular initial rupture process followed by the multi-scale rupture growth are considered to be controlled by the preceding seismic and aseismic processes and the geometric complexity of fault system.
-Such a discrete rupture scenario, including the triggering of an isolated fault rupture, add critical inputs on the assessment of strong ground motion and associated damages for future earthquakes.
+A devastating earthquake with moment magnitude 7.5 occurred in the Noto Peninsula in central Japan on 1 January 2024.
+We estimate the rupture evolution of this earthquake from teleseismic P-wave data using the potency-density tensor inversion method, which provides information on the spatiotemporal slip distribution including fault orientations.
+The results show a long and quiet initial rupture phase that overlaps with regions of preceding earthquake swarms and associated aseismic deformation.
+The following three major rupture episodes evolve on segmented, differently oriented faults bounded by the initial rupture region.
+The irregular initial rupture process followed by the multi-scale rupture growth is considered to be controlled by the preceding seismic and aseismic processes and the geometric complexity of the fault system.
+Such a discrete rupture scenario, including the triggering of an isolated fault rupture, adds critical inputs on the assessment of strong ground motion and associated damages for future earthquakes.

 DOI